The most historic restaurant in every state

 Alabama: The Bright Star, Bessemer

-Founded in 1907, this family-run restaurant was recognised in the United States Congressional Record in 1996 by Senator Howell Heflin for its status as an Alabama landmark.
-Located just 20 minutes south of Birmingham, The Bright Star is known for its Greek versions of Southern seafood classics like gumbo, fried snapper throats and broiled shrimp.
+Founded in 1907, this family-run restaurant was recognized in the US Congressional Record in 1996 by Senator Howell Heflin for its status as an Alabama landmark.
+Located just 20 minutes south of Birmingham, The Bright Star is known for its Greek takes on Southern seafood classics like gumbo, fried snapper throats, and broiled shrimp.
+The Greek-style chicken with pilaf rice is a fan favorite, too.

 Alaska: Olivia’s Bistro, Skagway

 Olivia’s historic significance comes from its location in the Skagway Inn, which was built in 1897 to accommodate prospectors flocking to the Alaska panhandle during the Gold Rush.
-The inn operates as a bed and breakfast, while the restaurant makes the most of local Alaskan seafood.
-Specialties like Alaskan halibut cakes and king crab legs come highly recommended but the bistro also serves less fishy fare like steak and chicken pot pie.
+The inn operates as a B&B, while the restaurant makes the most of local Alaskan seafood.
+Specialties like Alaskan halibut puff, complete with herby marsala sauce and puff pastry, come highly recommended, though the bistro also serves less fishy fare such as burgers and veggie pasta.

 Arizona: El Charro Café, Tucson

-El Charro isn’t the oldest restaurant in Arizona but it earns a special distinction by being the oldest Mexican restaurant in the US to be continuously run by the same family.
-The place was opened in 1922 by Monica Flin and legend has it that she also invented the chimichanga after accidentally dropping a burrito in the deep fryer.
-The restaurant now has several outposts but the original downtown Tucson location is the place to visit for that historic feel.
+El Charro isn’t the oldest restaurant in Arizona, but it earns a special distinction by being the oldest Mexican restaurant in the US to be continuously run by the same family.
+Monica Flin opened this place in 1922, and legend has it that she also invented the chimichanga after accidentally dropping a burrito in the deep fryer.
+The restaurant now has several outposts, but the original downtown Tucson location is the place to visit for all the truly nostalgic feels.

 Arkansas: Jones Bar-B-Q Diner, Marianna

 The first restaurant in Arkansas to win a James Beard award, Jones Bar-B-Q Diner is the epitome of old-school Southern barbecue.
-The restaurant started in 1910 as a smokehouse, founded by current pitmaster James Jones’ grandfather.
-The tiny restaurant sits on the main floor of Jones’ house and serves 12-hour smoked pork by the pound or sandwiches with white bread and slaw.
+The legendary spot started in 1910 as a smokehouse, founded by the grandfather of current pitmaster James Jones.
+These days, the tiny restaurant sits on the main floor of Jones’ house and serves 12-hour smoked pork by the pound or stuffed into white bread sandwiches with slaw.
+That's it.
 Jones usually opens daily at 7am and closes when he runs out of meat, often within a couple of hours.

 California: The Old Clam House, San Francisco